Reigate College offers outstanding progression guidance

-The College has a dedicated Work Experience Team based in E102 (Careers Department) who is able to provide support and advice on securing a valuable experience of the work place.
+The College has a dedicated Work Experience Team based in E102 (Careers Department) who are able to provide support and advice on securing a valuable work experience placement.

-All Lower Sixth students are required to complete an experience of the work place, which may be a work place visit, shadowing an employer or employee for a day or longer, or a period of work experience.
+All Lower Sixth students are required to complete work experience, which may be a work place visit, shadowing an employer or employee for a day or longer, or a period of work experience.

 Students are encouraged to arrange their own experience, and advice on how to do this is available in the Work Experience, Frequently Asked Questions guide (link below).
 The College works in partnership with a number of organisations to provide experiences of the work place for students that are advertised in weekly Careers Bulletin.